Captain Munnerlyn: 2011

-2012 season
+2012

 Munnerlyn played in 16 games with 11 starts for Carolina in the 2012 season.
 He tied for the team lead with two interceptions and tied the team record for interceptions returned for scores in a season as he returned both interception for touchdowns, a record that was previously accomplished by Eric Davis in 1998 and Mike Minter in 2003.
 He produced more tackles than the previous season with 61 tackles.
 He also batted down six passes and was credited with two quarterback pressures, contributing to a unit that ranked 10th in the NFL in total defense.
 He started 11 of the last 12 games at left cornerback after Chris Gamble suffered a season-ending injury in Week 7.
 As a punt returner, he averaged 5.1 yards on a team-high 14 punt returns with a long of 20 yards.
 In Week 5 against the Seattle Seahawks, he intercepted a pass by quarterback Russell Wilson and returned it 33 yards for a touchdown.
 In Week 10 at the Denver Broncos, he matched a career-high in tackles with seven.
 In Week 11, he picked off a pass by Buccaneers quarterback Josh Freeman and returned it 74 yards for a touchdown, his second of the year.
 In the final game of the season at New Orleans Saints, he equaled his previous career-high of seven tackles.